Navigation

 Life

 Donna Moore is one of the world’s most decorated strongwomen and is a three-time World’s Strongest Woman.
-Living in Colburn, North Yorkshire, in England, she has been competing in strongwoman since 2012 and has amassed a great number of contest victories, including British, European and Arnold Strongman titles.
+Living in Colburn, North Yorkshire, she has been competing in strongwoman since 2012 and has amassed a great number of contest victories, including British, European, World and Arnold Strongman titles.

 Donna is not a full-time athlete and needs to fit training in around her hectic work life and children, which is the sport’s biggest challenge for her.
 She performs much of her training at home, outdoors, in all weather conditions, including rain, wind and snow!